OpenBCI/Documentation/docs/04AddOns/01-Headwear/04-Electrode_Cap_Tutorial.md

 The Electrode Cap comes in two variants:

-* 19-channel electrode cap with Ag/AgCl coated electrodes
+* 19-channel electrode cap with Ag/AgCl **coated** electrodes
-* Premium 19-channel electrode cap with patented, sintered Ag/AgCl electrodes
+* Premium 19-channel electrode cap with patented, **sintered** Ag/AgCl electrodes

 The set up is the same between the two cap variants.
-You can follow this tutorial for either one.
+You can follow this tutorial for both coated and sintered caps.
 ## Electrode Cap With CytonDaisy Tutorial

 When combined with the OpenBCI [CytonDaisy 16-channel Biosensing Board](https://shop.openbci.com/collections/frontpage/products/cyton-daisy-biosensing-boards-16-channel),